TorATB/RPI-Immich/Immich on Raspberry PI5 Guide.md

 ```
 - Click "Deploy the stack"

+ADDITIONAL INFO<br/>
-ADDITIONAL INFO - Since we use /srv in volumes, this means that if you, at a later time, remove the stack and the volumes, the data will persist since its stored outside docker at location /srv
+Since we use /srv in volumes, this means that if you, at a later time, remove the stack and the volumes, the data will persist since its stored outside docker at location /srv

 <hr>